 In Liverpool, there has been a significant increase in the number of positive covid tests, with 20% of the city’s tests now being positive.

-The most recent figures for Liverpool depict a frightening picture of coronavirus’s rapid and seemingly unchecked growth.
+The most recent figures for Liverpool paint an unsettling picture of coronavirus’s rapid and seemingly unchecked spread.

 According to the latest update from Liverpool City Council, the city’s testing positivity rate is 19.8%, which means that about a fifth of all those who are tested receive positive findings.